07

 Course Description

-The Visual Arts core syllabus at SL and HL consists of three equal interrelated areas: Comparative Study; Process portfolio; Exhibition.
+The Visual Arts core syllabus at SL and HL consists of three equal interrelated areas: Artist Project (HL only), Connections Study (SL only), Artmaking Inquiries Portfolio, and Internal Assessment (studio work).
 Students are required to understand the relationship between these areas and how each area informs and impacts their work in visual arts.

 Standard Level

 Throughout the course students are expected to experience working with a variety of different art-making and conceptual forms.
-SL students should, as a minimum, experience working with at least two art-making mediums/techniques, each selected from one of the following forms: Two-dimensional forms (drawing, painting, printing, communication design); Three-dimensional forms (sculpture, designed objects, site specific/ephemeral, textiles); and Lens based, electronic and screen-based forms.
+SL students should experience working with various art-making mediums/techniques, e.g. two-dimensional forms (drawing, painting, printing, communication design); three-dimensional forms (sculpture, designed objects, site specific/ephemeral, textiles); and/or lens-based, electronic and screen-based forms.

 SL ASSESSMENT